 1st July: I was awoken early by the post lady’s knock on the door.
 She handed me a large parcel from a handling house called ‘Splendid’.
 The parcel contained a full England football kit – shirt, shorts and socks.
 Also a giant England flag 3ft x 4ft, two mini Pepperoni and a fanimal (a plastic sausage that comes out with funny remarks when you hit it).
 The kit must have been a real jinx as England went out of the World Cup today.

 Dale mentioned that her mum had seen my name against a photograph in what she thought was ‘Country Life Magazine’.
-I can’t remember entering this but it might be interesting, they are to try and look into it for me.
+I can’t remember entering this but it might be interesting, they are to try and look into it for me.2nd July: It turns out that the picture was in ‘Northern Life Magazine’ and my prize is a years subscription to the magazine.
+As the publication is a free magazine the prize is worth £8.

 This is the winning photo